StephanStanisic/agda-mutual-induction-recursion/slides/slides.md

 ## Super Universe

 $$ u_0 : U_{\infty}, $$
 $$ T_{\infty}(u_0) = U_0, $$
 $$ \operatorname*{NextU} : (u : U_{\infty})(u' : (T_{\infty}(u))U_{\infty})U_{\infty}, $$
 $$ T_{\infty}(\operatorname*{NextU}(u, u')) = \operatorname*{NextU}(T_{\infty}(u), (x)T_{\infty}(u'(x))) $$

+\talknote{NextU is the same, and u' is the T but then dependent (because the decoding function depends on the current universe).}

 ## Conclusion

+Simultaneous induction-recursion is a powerful concept allowing to create more expressive constructions.

 We showed: